In a Lonely Place: Critical response

 Curtis Hanson is featured on the retrospective documentary of the DVD release showing his admiration for the film, notably Ray's direction, the dark depiction of Hollywood and Bogart's performance.
 This was one of the films which he showed to actors Russell Crowe and Guy Pearce in preparation for filming L.A.
 Confidential.
 He said, "I wanted them to see the reality of that period and to see that emotion.
 This movie, and I'm not saying it's the greatest movie ever made, but it represents many things that I think are worth aspiring to, such as having character and emotion be the driving force, rather than the plot. ...
 When I first saw In a Lonely Place as a teenager, it frightened me and yet attracted me with an almost hypnotic power.
 Later, I came to understand why.
 Occasionally, very rarely, a movie feels so heartfelt, so emotional, so revealing that it seems as though both the actor and the director are standing naked before the audience.
 When that kind of marriage happens between actor and director, it's breathtaking."

 In 2009, film critic Roger Ebert added In a Lonely Place to his "great movies" list.
+Eddie Muller listed it as one of his Top 25 Noir Films: "This incredible rethinking of Dorothy B. Hughes' disturbing serial killer novel is as close as a studio film ever got to 'personal filmmaking.'
+No noir iconography, just a profound darkness of the soul."

 The review aggregator Rotten Tomatoes reported that 96% of critics gave the film positive reviews, with an average rating of 8.7/10, based on 49 reviews.
 The website's critics consensus reads: "Led by extraordinary performances from Humphrey Bogart and Gloria Grahame, In a Lonely Place is a gripping noir of uncommon depth and maturity."

 In popular culture

 The 1986 song "In a Lonely Place" by the Smithereens, from the album Especially For You, was inspired by the film.
 Its chorus, "I was born the day I met you, lived a while when you loved me, died a little when we broke apart," is taken directly from the movie's dialogue.

+In Season 2, Episode 1 of the TV show Frasier (1994), an author reads from his book lines echoing the film's: "I budded when you kissed me.
+I withered when you left me.
+I bloomed a few months while you loved me."